hellosagar/android-interview-questions/README.md

 1. Tell me about <a href="https://developer.android.com/training/dependency-injection">Dependency Injection</a>
 2. Tell me about <a href="https://developer.android.com/jetpack">Jetpack Libraries </a>
 3. Why shoud we use an app architecture and what are the best practices?<a href="https://medium.com/oceanize-geeks/android-application-architecture-189b4721c7c5">read</a>
+4. What are Services, Broadcast receivers and Content providers?<a href="https://developer.android.com/guide/components/fundamentals">read</a>